South Arapaho Peak

 For the most part, this is a Class 2 ascent that most would consider a walk up.
 Be sure to stop and look across the Indian Peaks - the views here are amazing.
 On a clear day, you'll be able to see Longs Peak in all of its 14er glory.
 The push from this point is simply a matter of following cairns and slogging through some loose rock.
 If you're looking for something a little more adventurous, choose your own line to the top - it's all good.

 At the summit (13,326') you'll have one of the best 360 views on the Front Range.
 To the north, you'll see Longs Peak.
 To the south, you'll see Winter Park Ski Resort and maybe even Pikes Peak.
 If you're unsure of what peak you're looking at, there is a sighting disk with most major peaks listed on it - a very useful tool!

-in the mood for something a little more hardcore, you can traverse from South Arapaho to North Arapaho.
+Once you've had your fill of views, simply turn back around and head back the way you came.
+If you're still in the mood for something a little more hardcore, you can traverse from South Arapaho to North Arapaho.
 Be aware, the traverse is considered a Class 4 traverse and proper precautions should be taken you'll most likely be climbing at some points.

 Hiked this trail?

 Is something wrong?
 Let us know.
 Have photos to share?
 Help fellow hikers know what's here.